Swateya03/Dashtoon_Generative_AI_Assignment_SWATEYA/README.md

 Color-Aware Multi-Style Transfer is an innovative approach to image style transfer, designed to enhance the visual aesthetics of generated images by preserving the style-color correlation.
 This method allows users to manipulate the appearance of a source image, while maintaining the texture and colors associated with a target style image.
 Unlike traditional Gram matrix-based optimization, our approach considers the relationship between colors and styles, particularly beneficial when dealing with target style images that exhibit multiple style types.

-## Methodology

-The heart of our approach lies in the efficient modification introduced to classic Gram matrix-based style transfer optimization.
-By incorporating color-aware considerations, we achieve superior results that not only reflect the desired style but also maintain the semantic content of the source image.
-This Color-Aware Multi-Style Transfer method enables users to manually select color associations between the target style and content image, providing a flexible and personalized artistic experience.

 ## Key Features

 - **Color-Aware Optimization:** Our method introduces a simple yet effective modification to classic Gram matrix-based optimization, focusing on the correlation between colors and styles.